Bullpen Bulletins: Mark Gruenwald, 1987–1996

-Tom DeFalco took over Marvel's editorial reins in 1987, and for the first time, someone other than the editor-in-chief was put in charge of "Bullpen Bulletins": beloved writer/editor Mark Gruenwald.
+Tom DeFalco took over Marvel's editorial reins in 1987, and for the first time, someone other than the editor-in-chief was put in charge of "Bullpen Bulletins": writer/editor Mark Gruenwald.
 During this period, a single-panel comic called "The Bull's Eye" was often featured on the page.
 Created by Rick Parker and Barry Dutter, "The Bull's Eye" often featured DeFalco, as well as Gruenwald, who was often depicted as a caricature and foil for DeFalco's antics.
-Other recurring "Bullpen Bulletins" features during Gruenwald's rein included the "Pro File," short Marvel Handbook-style profiles of Marvel staff-members; and the "COOLometer," a light-hearted list of current pop-culture fads.
+Other recurring "Bullpen Bulletins" features during Gruenwald's rein included the "Pro File", short Marvel Handbook-style profiles of Marvel staff-members; and the "COOLometer", a light-hearted list of current pop-culture fads.
 Gruenwald edited "Bullpen Bulletins" until his death of a heart attack in 1996.

 Demise, 1996–2001

 In the late 1990s, Stan Lee returned to writing the Bullpen Bulletins column.
 Readers were invited to write to Lee with questions, and anyone whose question was chosen to be answered in the column received a Marvel No-Prize.

 In 1999, Marvel began running Chris Giarrusso's "Bullpen Bits" strip on the "Bullpen Bulletins" page.
-Many of the strips featured "Mini-Marvels," cutesy takes on the various Marvel heroes as kids.
+Many of the strips featured "Mini-Marvels", cutesy takes on the various Marvel heroes as kids.
 Marvel discontinued the "Bullpen Bulletins" page in 2001.

 Collected edition

-In January 2009, Marvel Comics/The Hero Initiative published Stan's Soapbox: The Collection (ISBN 0979760291), a 144-page softcover containing all of the "Stan's Soapbox" columns from 1967 to 1980, with commentary from Joe Quesada, Roy Thomas, and many others.
+In January 2009, Marvel Comics/The Hero Initiative published Stan's Soapbox: The Collection (ISBN 0979760291), a 144-page softcover containing all the "Stan's Soapbox" columns from 1967 to 1980, with commentary from Joe Quesada, Roy Thomas, and many others.
 The book was also published in a hardcover edition limited to 250 copies.